Federated k-Core Decomposition: A Secure Distributed Approach: Our Technical Implementation

 We describe how to detect the termination of the distributed core decomposition algorithm without using a centralized server, that is, a decentralized approach.
-Our approach is based on the Feedback BFS tree and heartbeats.
+Our approach is based on the Feedback-BFS tree and heartbeats.
 We first define that each vertex $u$ needs to maintain a status, denoted $u.s$, which has two values: \begin{itemize}

-\item \live: the vertex $u$ actively receive the messages from neighbors $u.\adj$ and process these messages; or $u$ actively send the messages to neighbors $u.\adj$.
-Initially, the vertex $u$ must be \live\ since it begins to send $u.\core$ to all neighbors in $u.\adj$.
+\item \live: the vertex $u$ actively receive the messages from neighbours $u.\adj$ and process these messages; or $u$ actively send the messages to neighbours $u.\adj$.
+Initially, the vertex $u$ must be \live\ since it begins to send $u.\core$ to all neighbours in $u.\adj$.

 \item \dead: the vertex $u$ stops calculating the core number since the Locality of $u$ (Theorem~\ref{th:locality}) is satisfied; and $u$ is not receiving or sending messages.

 \end{itemize} In Algorithm~\ref{alg:core-decompotion}, before lines 2 and 6, we insert $u.s \gets \live$, respectively; after lines 4 and 11, we insert $u.s \gets \dead$, respectively.
 This is to explicitly show the status of the current vertex.